Mrs. Ballantyne looked me

 Mrs. Ballantyne's presence felt like the answer to my prayer.
 That

 is exactly how I felt.
 There had to be a reason she was here.

-Her presence was too important to be an accident.
-If I did not
+Her presence was too important for this meeting to be an accident.
+I

 However, my childlike